jdfriedma/vault-recovery-key/README.md

     	Threshold number of keys needed for shamir creation (default 1)
 ```
 # Limitations
-Currently only support GCP, Azure KMS and AWS KMS.
+This utility currently only supports Transit Autounseal, GCP, Azure KMS and AWS KMS.

 It needs access to the KMS service which your Vault was configured with.